ibm-cloud-docs/vpc/file_storage_vpc_mounthelper.md

    ./mount.ibmshare-latest.tar.gz: OK
    ```
    {: screen}
+--->

 1. To install the Mount Helper and all the dependencies, use the following script.
+Specify the region where the file share is going to be mounted.
+The available regions are `dal`, `fra`, `lon`, `osa`, `sao`, `syd`, `tok`, `tor`, `wdc`.

    ```sh
    ./install.sh region=dal
    ```
    {: pre}

-   The installation script accepts the command-line argument `region`.
-Example regions are `dal`, `fra`, `lon`, `osa`, `sao`, `syd`, `tok`, `tor`, `wdc`.
-This argument is used to copy region-specific root CA cert to the strongSwan certificates location.
+   The `region` argument is used to copy region-specific root CA cert to the strongSwan certificates location.
 If no region is specified, then the utility copies all the root CA certs.
+   {: note}

-1. Update the configuration file `/etc/ibmcloud/share.conf` with region information and with the peer certificate expiration time that you want.
-By default, certificates last 1 hour and new certificates are fetched every 45 minutes.
-However, you can modify the `certificate_duration_seconds` option to have a value between 5 minutes and 1 hour.
+1. Optional - By default, certificates last 1 hour and new certificates are fetched every 45 minutes.
+However, you can modify the `certificate_duration_seconds` option in the configuration file `/etc/ibmcloud/share.conf` to a different time interval.
+The new value must be between 5 minutes and 1 hour, and expressed in seconds.
    ```sh
    certificate_duration_seconds = 600
    ```
    {: pre}

-   This option is specified in seconds.
-The valid range for its value is 300 - 3600 seconds.
+   The valid range for `certificate_duration_seconds` value is 300 - 3600 seconds.
 The certificates are renewed when the current certs reach 70% of their lifetime.
+   {: note}

-1. If you want to renew the certs immediately with the new expiration time, then run the following command.
+1. Optional - If you want to renew the certs immediately with the new expiration time, then run the following command.
    ```sh
    /sbin/mount.ibmshare -RENEW_CERTIFICATE_NOW
    ```